Written by Lucille Tasker, Director of Data & Technology at Rewriting the Code

 Get To Coding!

-Not landing a summer internship doesn’t mean missing out on opportunities to boost your resume.
+Not landing a summer internship doesn’t necessarily mean missing out on opportunities to boost your resume.
 With the right mindset and approach, you can still have a productive summer that helps you build new skills, gain valuable experience, and make meaningful connections.
 Whether you decide to work on a personal project, prepare for interviews, or take advantage of scholarship programs and free resources, make sure to make the most of your summer.
-By focusing on personal growth and skill-building, you’ll be well on your way to success in your future career endeavors.
+By focusing on personal growth and skill-building, you’ll be well on your way to success in your future career.